pittar/ocp-devops-setup/full-install.md

 This is a step-by-step guide to setting up this CI/CD demo.
 By the end you will have:
 * Three projects:  CI/CD, DEV: App, QA: App
 * Persistent Jenkins master
-* Angular Jenkins agent
 * Sonatype Nexus 2
 * SonarQube
-* Dependency Track
+* Dependency Track (if there is time)
-* Selenium Grid, with Chrome and FireFox nodes.
+* Selenium Grid, with Chrome and FireFox nodes (if there is time)
 * Jenkins pipeline for both frontend and backend apps.
-* Frontend and Backend apps deployed to both DEV and QA environments.
+* Backend app deployed to both DEV and QA environments.

 ## Login as Admin